Bigg Boss 13: Is Shehnaz Digging Her Own Grave? Mahira Among 7 Contestants Nominated For Eviction

 Himanshi went on to add as to how Shehnaz taunted her in a live video by saying, "Teri maa bhaj gayi si na kisi naal, tera baap tenu chadd ke chala gaya si na (your mother eloped with someone, your father also left you)."

-Shehnaz has been trying to patch-up with Himanshi, ever since she has entered the house, but the latter has been avoiding her.
+Shehnaz has been trying to patch up with Himanshi ever since she entered the house, but the latter has been avoiding her.
 Himanshi feels that months of rivalry cannot be forgotten in just a day.
-This has upset Shehnaz, who called Bigg Boss unfair for getting her rival to the house and has been expressing her view quitting the show.
-By repeatedly crying and acting unusual, Shehnaz is coming across as a wrong person and looks like she is digging her own grave.
+This upset Shehnaz, who called Bigg Boss unfair for getting her rival to the house and was seen expressing her intent to quit the show.
+By repeatedly crying and acting unusual, Shehnaz seems to be digging her own grave.

 Nomination Task

-On the other hand, Bigg Boss announced the nomination task for the week.
-Different dustbins were placed in the garden area with name of each contestant written on it.
-Old contestants were asked to nominate two new contestants, and new contestants had to nominate two old contestants.
+On the other hand, Bigg Boss announced the week's nomination task.
+Different dustbins were placed in the garden area with the name of each contestant written on it.
+Old contestants were asked to nominate two new contestants, and vice versa.
 After announcing their nomination, the nominator had to empty a sack full of dry waste on the person they wish to nominate by revealing the reason as to why they are nominating them.

 Mahira, Paras Among 7 Nominated Contestants

 Paras nominated Shefali Jariwala and Himanshi; Siddharth nominated Arhaan Khan and Khesari Lal Yadav; Mahira nominated Shefali and Tehseem Poonawalla; Asim nominated Tehseem and Arhaan; Shehnaz nominated Hindustani Bhau and Shefali; Himanshi nominated Paras and Shehnaz; Shefali nominated Paras and Shehnaz; Arhaan and Yadav nominated Sidharth and Azim and Tehseem nominated Mahira and Asim.
-Since Aarti is captain of the house and had a special power to save a contestant, she saved Azim.
+Since Aarti is the captain of the house and had a special power to save a contestant, she saved Azim.

-Hence, the final list of contestants nominated for this week's eviction are - Shefali, Arhaan, Teseem, Paras, Siddharth, Shehnaz and Mahira.
+Hence, the final list of contestants nominated for this week's eviction is - Shefali, Arhaan, Teseem, Paras, Siddharth, Shehnaz and Mahira.

 Also Read: Bigg Boss 13: Is Vishal The Next Wild Card Entrant?
 Were Devoleena & Rashami Sent To Secret Room?